unaveragetech/CDN_MORE/README.md

 - **Examples** for embedding your favorite libraries: jQuery, Bootstrap, Google Fonts, and more.
 You’ll never have to guess where to stick that `<script>` tag again!
 - A live link to see all this knowledge in action, because who wants to read theory when you can see it *working*?

+When in Doubt, Right-Click it Out! 🔍
+Feeling unsure about a CDN?
+Fear not, brave web explorer!
+Just give it the ol' right-click and choose "Inspect"—your trusty magnifying glass into the world of code.
+With one click, you'll see exactly how that CDN is being summoned into action, like a wizard peeking into the spellbook! ✨🔮

+Don’t worry, we’ve all been there, staring at a piece of code like: "Is this really working, or did I just summon the coding gremlins?"
+But with "Inspect," you’ll uncover the true magic behind the scenes.
+You’ll see the link, the script, and all the secrets of the internet at your fingertips. 🕵️‍♂️✨

+So, when in doubt, right-click it out!

 ## Code Examples 🖥️🤓

 You’ll find gems like: